stevenjacobson1/ASUG-AI163/exercises/ex4/ex4.1-test-joule-agent.md

 <br>

-## Summary — Exercise 4.1: Test a Joule Agent in a Private Environment
+## Summary — Ex.
+4.1: Test a Joule Agent in a Private Environment

 This page explains how to **test the Joule Agent** you created in a **private environment** before deploying it more broadly.
 The testing process ensures the agent correctly interacts with the configured tools, destinations, and document grounding.